Greece Moments Greece Moments

 Typical street of Astypalea

-If you want to reach Agios Ioannis Kastro, you will have to drive a 12 km adventurous gravel road from Chora via Palaiomylos.
-What awaits tireless explorers?
-Above the raging sea, between steep rocks, stands a snow-white monastery church and below it lies a blooming garden fed by several mountain springs.
+To reach Agios Ioannis Kastro, you’ll need to drive 12 km of adventurous gravel road from Chora via Palaiomylos.
+But what awaits tireless explorers?
+Above the raging sea, between steep rocks, stands a snow-white monastery church, and below it lies a blooming garden fed by several mountain springs.

 Astypalea Agios Ioannis Kastro